I’m a big fan of Inclusive design.

 In John Maeda’s Designing for Inclusion talk, he says “we need to get away from our Silicon Valley and Millennial bubbles to rediscover the world.”
 He talks about a remote interview he had with a former Appalachia coal miner turned remote coder who gave an analogy about how people live in four different dimensions: 3D (skyscrapers, suburbs) 2D (small towns, cross street), and 1D (one street).

 When working remotely, people are in 0 dimensions, which is truly powerful because it allows them to connect with different people across the globe while reducing exclusion.

 Inclusion is not an easy process, and the hardest part is realizing that we exclude people by nature when we forget to watch our biases.
 You're not going to be able to solve for everyone on your first try.
-You need to identify the constraining points, plan your product roadmap, and your current target users.
+You need to identify the constraining points, design challenges, plan your product roadmap, and your current target users.

-Overtime, prioritize the next user group you want to add (based on metrics), listen to their needs, and iterate your designs to continue making your product inclusive.
+Over time, prioritize the next user group you want to add (based on metrics), listen to their needs, and iterate your designs to continue making your product inclusive.